alexajuno/notes/wiki/software-design-and-construction/college-class.md

     - Software Design
 - It seems that this class will having both software design (with diagrams) and construction (coding + unit tests)

+## Lecture 2: Requirement Modeling with Use case diagram

+- Sorry, I'm too lazy to read